Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Criminal Background Checks & Drug Screens

-• All KHSC-KansasCOM students are required to complete a criminal background check and a drug screen at least twice during their enrollment within the medical school: first, students are required to provide these prior to their enrollment in OMS I and, second, prior to the beginning of their OMS III clinical clerkships.
+• All KHSU-KansasCOM students are required to complete a criminal background check and a drug screen at least twice during their enrollment within the medical school: first, students are required to provide these prior to their enrollment in OMS I and, second, prior to the beginning of their OMS III clinical clerkships.
 These are done at the student’s own expense.

 Emergency Plan Procedures